 Let’s go now to practice and create the spread of two tools.
 We shall use the TradingView service to conduct calculations of the spread between these tools.

-You can also create a spread in relation to, for example, EURUSD / GBPUSD.
+You can also create a spread about, for example, EURUSD / GBPUSD.
 You should take into account that the final signals may vary depending on the chosen method but they won’t be fundamentally different.

 Thus, we will get the spread oscillator.
 It is very simple to trade this spread.
 When the line goes into the overbought zone (the spread has gone too far from the average values), we should sell the spread.
 When it enters the oversold zone, we should turn over the position.

-In this case, we need to buy EURUSD and sell GBPUSD in order to buy the spread.
-And if we want to sell the spread, we should sell euro and buy pounds.
+In this case, we need to buy EURUSD and sell GBPUSD to buy the spread.
+And if we want to sell the spread, we should sell the euro and buy pounds.

-Open the “Pine Editor” and add the line “plot (close-sma (close, 50))” in order to build a chart of this kind.
-That is, we should deduct the moving average with the period of 50 from the current closing price.
-Click “Add to Chart” to add the oscillator to the chart.
+Open the “Pine Editor” and add the line “plot (close-sma (close, 50))” to build a chart of this kind.
+That is, we should deduct the moving average with a period of 50 from the current closing price.
+Click “Add to Cart” to add the oscillator to the chart.

 Calculating the order size

-Another important thing is correct calculation of the orders size for the pairs position.
+Another important thing is the correct calculation of the size of the order for the position of the pair.
 It is quite logical to assume that two orders should be of equal volume so it shall be enough to open two positions of the same number of the lots.
 However, it is not that simple.
 If we calculate the divergence between the tools in points, then we may assume that the points are equal for both of the tools.